-A popular approach to robustness in RL and other deep learning domains is adversarial training, where adversarial examples are found or generated and integrated into the set of training inputs \cite{shafahi2019adversarial,ganin2016domain,wong2020fast,madry2018:adv,andriushchenko2020understanding,shafahi2020universal}.
-While many efforts in supervised learning to add adversarial examples to the training set are ad-hoc in nature, more principled approaches do exist. \cite{madry2018:adv} demonstrates the usefulness of training against a quick policy gradient descent (PGD) attack such as FSGM \cite{goodfellow} to create robust deep learning models.
-For a comprehensive review of the state of adversarial training, see \cite{bai2021recent}.
-In RL, recent research efforts have demonstrated the viability of training RL agents against adversarial examples \cite{gleaveatk,bai2019model,pinto2017robust,tan2020robustifying,kamalaruban2020robust}.
-Naively training RL agents against adversarial policies \cite{gleaveatk} is a sufficient defense for known attacks, however new or more general adversaries would remain effective.
-PGD-based adversarial training \cite{kamalaruban2020robust,tan2020robustifying} is more effective in this regard, but cannot provide a guarantee on robustness \cite{kang2019transfer}.
+\textbf{Adversarial Training. } In this area, adversarial examples are found or generated and integrated into the set of training inputs \cite{shafahi2019adversarial, ganin2016domain, wong2020fast, madry2018:adv, andriushchenko2020understanding, shafahi2020universal}.
+For a comprehensive review, we refer readers to \cite{bai2021recent}.
+In RL, research efforts have demonstrated the viability of training RL agents against adversarial examples \cite{gleaveatk, bai2019model, pinto2017robust, tan2020robustifying, kamalaruban2020robust}.
+Naively training RL agents against known adversaries is a sufficient defense against known attacks; however, new or more general adversaries remain effective \cite{gleaveatk, kang2019transfer} and therefore we focus on proactively robust defense methods instead of reactive (react to known adversaries) defense methods.

-Instead of a reactive approach to training, we explore a proactive approach that is inherently robust due to the use of regret/approximate regret based policies.